shan18/Topic-Based-Image-Captioning/README.md

 4. Create a **new virtual environment in python 2.7** and activate it.
 5. Install requirements
    `$ pip install -r evaluation/requirements.txt`
+6. Install java
+    `$ sudo apt install default-jre`
+    `$ sudo apt install default-jdk`
-6. Run the code in the notebook _generate_evaluation_scores.ipynb_ to obtain the evaluation scores.
+7. Run the code in the notebook _generate_evaluation_scores.ipynb_ to obtain the evaluation scores.

 ## Results